reececomo/readmore-js/README.md

 # readmore-js
-Simple "Read More" plugin for HTML5 projects
+Simple "Read More" jQuery plugin for HTML5 projects

 Simply add the "read-more" class to your HTML object, and a "prompt" sub-element to expand the content: